Deep Learning and Elicitability for McKean-Vlasov FBSDEs With Common Noise: Introduction

 \section{Introduction}

-McKean-Vlasov Forward-Backward Stochastic Differential Equations (MV-FBSDEs) arise naturally in the study of stochastic control problems where the dynamics or cost functions depend on the law of the solution process.
-These equations combine the forward-backward structure characteristic of stochastic maximum principles with mean-field interactions through the law of the process.
-Formally, a MV-FBSDE system consists of a forward diffusion process $(X_t)_{t\in[0,T]}$ coupled with backward processes $(Y_t,Z_t)_{t\in[0,T]}$, where the coefficients of the differential equations depend on both the current state and the law of $X_t$, typically, though not always, through its conditional moments.
-The coupling between the forward and backward components, together with the dependence on the law of the solution, make these equations particularly challenging from both theoretical and numerical perspectives.
-Of special interest is the case which the system is subject to common noise, introducing additional structure in the mean-field interaction through conditioning on a common source of randomness.
-Such systems play a fundamental role in the probabilistic analysis of mean-field games and mean-field type control problems, where they characterize Nash equilibria and optimal controls, respectively \cite{carmona2018probabilistic}.
+McKean--Vlasov forward--backward stochastic differential equations (MV-FBSDEs) arise naturally in stochastic control problems where the dynamics or cost functionals depend on the law of the solution process.
+They combine the forward--backward structure characteristic of the stochastic maximum principle with mean-field interactions through the law of the process: a forward diffusion $(X_t)_{t\in[0,T]}$ is coupled with backward processes $(Y_t, Z_t)_{t\in[0,T]}$, and the coefficients depend on both the current state and the law of $X_t$ --- typically, though not always, through its conditional moments.
+The coupling between the forward and backward components, together with the dependence on the law of the solution, makes these equations challenging from both theoretical and numerical perspectives.
+Of particular interest is the case in which the system is subject to common noise, where the mean-field interaction acquires additional structure through conditioning on a shared source of randomness.
+Such systems play a fundamental role in the probabilistic analysis of mean-field games and mean-field-type control problems, where they characterize Nash equilibria and optimal controls, respectively \cite{carmona2018probabilistic}.

-The method we propose addresses two significant challenges in solving MV-FBSDEs with common noise: the forward-backward coupling and the dependence on the stochastic measure flow.
-We parameterize the mean-field term as a function of the common noise through an auxiliary recurrent neural network (to allow non-Markovian encoding), trained to minimize a score that elicits the required dependence on the measure flow.
-This approach eliminates the need for nested Monte Carlo simulation while maintaining adaptedness of the solution to the filtration generated by the common noise \cite{coache2023conditionally}.

-We demonstrate the effectiveness of our method through numerical experiments on benchmark problems, showing particular advantages in the common noise case where traditional approaches struggle with computational efficiency.
-We also apply our proposed method to a more challenging MV-FBSDE arising from the economic growth model presented in \cite{achdou2022income}.